 For people coming to your wedding from long distances, it’s definitely the hospitable thing to make the gesture and arrange for a sitter if you aren’t inviting kids to the wedding.
 It’s an even nicer gesture to pay but you don’t HAVE to.
 Presumably if they don’t live here they couldn’t just make the arrangements themselves like they could at home.
 Put this info on your wedding website so people know when they make travel arrangements.

 Honesty will help you down the line

 Our best advice?
 Don’t lie.
-Saying things like ‘we don’t have room’ or ‘our venue won’t let us’ will only make it seem like you would love to have kids but something is stopping you – thus inviting more questions and/or possible family strife if you are found out.
+Saying things like ‘we don’t have room’ or ‘our venue won’t let us’ when that is not actually the case will only make it seem like you would love to have kids but something is stopping you – thus inviting more questions and/or possible family strife if you are found out.

 Bottom line with kids: you’re not forcing anyone to come to your wedding, you are INVITING them, and they can choose to come to your event based on your terms or not.
 That includes if you want an adults only wedding.

 February 14, 2020